-Catholic Identity Goal: Students will increase their understanding of the corporal works of mercy through engagement in and reflection of service-based learning.
+Catholic Identity Goal: Students will increase their understanding of the Catholic faith and traditions.
+For the 2023-2024 school year, the School will focus on the corporal works of mercy.
+Students and their parents will be engaged in, and reflect on, service-based learning and activities.

-Academic Performance Goal: Students will engage in close reading to develop the skills of inferencing, drawing conclusions, making predictions and applying media literacy.
+Academic Performance Goal: The School's primary vision for this goal is Academic Excellence in all areas.
+For the 2023-2024 School year, the students will focus on, and engage in, close reading to develop the skills of inferencing, drawing conclusions, making predictions and applying media literacy.

 Each teacher is certified and has a Bachelor of Arts or Science and/or a Master's Degree.

-All Saints School is governed by the State of Ohio and approved by the Office of Catechetical Formation and Education regarding:
+The School is governed by the State of Ohio and approved by the Office of Catechetical Formation and Education regarding:

-- 1. the length of the school year

-- 2. administrative procedures for the school year as they relate to the opening, closing and emergency closing of schools

-- 3. admission, assignment and withdrawal of pupils

-- 4. vaccination and immunization of pupils

-- 5. health and safety laws and policies
+- 1. the length of the school year - 2. administrative procedures for the school year as they relate to the opening, closing and emergency closing of schools - 3. admission, assignment, and withdrawal of students - 4. vaccination and immunization of students - 5. health and safety laws and policies